You might need a broad conceptual base, or just skills. To add even more variety, each person has different learning styles and preferences.

 Everyone has different creative peaks.
 Mine tend to be early afternoon and late morning.
 When I try to work late in the evening I’m restless.
 When I try to work early in the morning my mind is usually too fuzzy to think.
 Find your peak mental hours so studying works for you.

-Cal Newport, mentioned these next two on his blog.
+Cal Newport, mentioned these next two on uc application essays.
 This first is exercising.
 Healthy body, healthy mind.
 I’ve found the stereotype of the dumb jock to be fairly inaccurate.
 Usually the people who keep fit are able to stay sharper mentally.

 40) Burn Off Stress

 Party, mediate, socialize, whatever you need to do to relax.
 Being in a depressed state won’t help your studies, so have fun and find a balance.
 Then again, hangovers aren’t the best way to write an exam so know where to draw the line.